Skip to main content

 Confidential Disposal Process

-The Records Office will coordinate a bi-annual confidential record destruction for the campus.
+The Records Officer will coordinate a bi-annual confidential record destruction for the campus.
 Employees will be notified via email or other internal communication of the date.
-A Confidential Disposal Form is required to be completed and approved by the Records Officer.
+A Confidential Disposal Form is required to be completed and must be approved by the Records Officer.
 This process ensures that employees have matched their departmental records to an approved record schedule and are aware of the retention period and the disposal method.
-You will need the Record Schedules List to complete this process.

 1. Confirm Records Ready for Disposal.
 Records that may be destroyed include: